Register Your Spruce Number

 The information you must provide includes:

-This must exactly match your official business information, as listed in tax filings or other governmental records, and it will be verified by the major carriers.
-If inaccurate information is submitted, the registration will be rejected and will require resubmission of the registration form with the corrected business information.
+All information you submit must exactly match your official business information, as listed in tax filings or other governmental records, and it will be verified by the major carriers.
+If your registration is rejected due to inaccurate information, you may be subject to additional fees for any necessary resubmissions.

 How long does the registration process take?